• Skip to primary navigation

 1. Preheat oven to 425F.
 Toast bread cubes (no oil needed) for 5-8 minutes until they are golden and start to crisp.
 Remove from oven and set aside.
 Reduce the oven temperature to 400F.

-3. Add the reserved toasted bread cubes, garlic, Italian seasoning, ¼ tsp salt and chicken broth.
+3. Add the reserved toasted bread cubes, garlic, Italian seasoning, ¼ teaspoon salt and chicken broth.
 Stir to combine and begin cooking the garlic, about 30 seconds.
 The bread cubes should begin to soften.
 Remove from heat and set aside.

 Steps for stuffing the chicken and rubbing butter under the skin.

-1. Grease the baking sheet you will be using to roast the chicken with 1 tbsp of olive oil.
+1. Grease the baking sheet you will be using to roast the chicken with 1 tablespoon of olive oil.
 Add the chicken, gently loosen the skin by running your fingers underneath it (both for the breast and the legs), be careful not to tear, but you do want to loosen it from the meat.
-Massage the remaining 2 tbsp of butter underneath the skin all over, try to distribute as evenly as possible.
+Massage the remaining 2 tablespoon of butter underneath the skin all over, try to distribute as evenly as possible.

 2. Using a spoon or your hands loosely stuff the cooled stuffing in the cavity of the chicken.
 You want there to be some room for the air to circulate, it’s ok if a little bit is peeking out.
 You can also add some stuffing to the front of the bird, in the cavity where the neck was and cover with the skin that is there.